This post covers things to do in November in San Francisco, updated for 2023.

 This section will cover a few more to enjoy in the month of November.

-If you’re looking for more ideas, check our post covering things to do at night in San Francisco.
+If you’re looking for more ideas, check out our post covering things to do at night in San Francisco.

 San Francisco International Hip Hop DanceFest